 The classes also provide functions that handle various details of the Ice encoding.
 Using these functions, you can manually insert and extract constructed types, such as dictionaries and structures, but doing so is tedious and error-prone.
-To make insertion and extraction of constructed types easier, the Slice compilers generate type-specific code that manages the low-level details for you.
+To make insertion and extraction of constructed types easier, the Slice compilers can optionally generate helper functions that manage the low-level details for you.

 The remainder of this section describes the streaming interfaces for each supported language mapping.
 To properly use the streaming interfaces, you should be familiar with the Ice encoding.
-For an example that demonstrates the use of the streaming interfaces, refer to the
+An example that demonstrates the use of the streaming interfaces is located in

 - C++ Streaming Interfaces

 - Java Streaming Interfaces